 Meditation Helps the Body as well as the Mind

 The benefits of meditation aren’t only for your state of mind.
-Harvard Researchers found that in long-term practitioners of relaxation methods, far more disease-fighting genes were active compared to individuals who practiced no form of relaxation.
-In particular the researchers found that “the relaxation effect” switched on genes to protect the body from pain, high blood pressure, rheumatoid arthritis and even infertility by releasing serotonin and the growth hormone that repair cells and tissues.
-By contract, stress releases adrenalin and cortisol – stress hormones – which raise the heart rate and blood pressure, weaken immunity and lower fertility.
+Harvard Researchers found that far more disease-fighting genes were active compared to individuals who practiced no form of relaxation in long-term practitioners of relaxation methods.
+In particular, the researchers found that “the relaxation effect” switched on genes to protect the body from pain, high blood pressure, rheumatoid arthritis, and even infertility by releasing serotonin and the growth hormone that repair cells and tissues.
+By contrast, stress releases adrenalin and cortisol – stress hormones – which raise the heart rate and blood pressure, weaken immunity, and lower fertility.

-While meditation can help you cope with the pressures of running your spa or massage therapy practice and benefit your health, it also can make you more empathetic, which is essential to a practitioner of healing therapies.
+While meditation can help you cope with the pressures of running your spa or massage therapy practice and benefit your health, it can also make you more empathetic, essential to a practitioner of healing therapies.
 A few years ago, the Atlantic magazine wrote that a team at Emory University developed and tested a form of meditation called Cognitively-Based Compassion Training (CBCT), which was derived from Tibetan Buddhism.
-Over eight weeks, 13 subjects were randomly assigned to weekly meetings where they participated in instruction, guided meditation and group discussion and also completed CBT on their own.
+Over eight weeks, 13 subjects were randomly assigned to weekly meetings where they participated in instruction, guided meditation, and group discussion and completed CBT independently.
 Eight control subjects participated in health discussion classes that covered mind-body topics but did not include any meditation.

-Clearly there are a number of compelling reasons-- reducing stress, improving your health and making you more empathetic -- to try meditation if you haven’t already.
-However if you are looking for even more benefits, here’s a list of 100 of them...
+Clearly, there are several compelling reasons-- reducing stress, improving your health, and making you more empathetic -- to try meditation if you haven’t already.
+However, if you are looking for even more benefits, here’s a list of 100 of them...